 A dark horse card that has entered the market recently is the Santander Bravo℠ MasterCard.
-However, there are a handful of reasons this card hasn’t received a lot of attention: 1) it’s one of the latest credit cards to reach the market (out in Feb), 2) it doesn’t pay bloggers, and 3) it doesn’t have a sign-up bonus.
+However, there are a handful of reasons this card hasn’t received a lot of attention: 1) it’s one of the latest credit cards to reach the market (out in Feb), 2) it doesn’t pay bloggers, and 3) it doesn't have a welcome bonus.

 With that said, it could be useful to some and it’s always good to see more competition in the rewards credit card arena.
-Wishful thinking has it that Santander will release more cards over the next year and we’ll see more rewards cards to add into the mix when applying for high sign-up bonuses.
+Wishful thinking has it that Santander will release more cards over the next year and we’ll see more rewards cards to add into the mix when applying for high welcome bonuses.

 The Santander Bravo MasterCard earns 3X points on gas, groceries and restaurants, which makes it a potentially valuable card if you only use it on these bonus categories.
 This means that you’re getting 3% back on those purchases since each point is worth a cent.
 However, on all other purchases you’ll only earn 1X point for every dollar spent.

 The points earning cap on the 3X earning is 15,000 points (up to $5,000 in purchases) per quarter, so if you max that out every quarter you’re looking at getting $600 a year back.
 Something to note about the Bravo's 'cash back' is that you cannot get straight cash back through redeeming for a statement credit or check, instead you have to redeem for a MasterCard gift card.
 In this sense it's not really even 'cash back' in my opinion.